MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 **-&gt; On the target system**

 4. Open a command prompt on the target system and use the **ping** command to confirm network connectivity between the two systems.
-Use the IP address of the host system you recorded instead of the one shown in the sample output.
+Use the actual IP address of the host system you recorded instead of 169.182.1.1 that is shown in the sample output.

 ```
 C:\> ping 169.182.1.1